Sometimes your child might bite other children or an adult. This is quite common.

 Your child might bite because they:

-- want to express a strong feeling and don't have the words to tell you how they feel, for example if they are angry
+- want to express a strong feeling and do not have the words to tell you how they feel, for example if they are angry

 - want to tell you they need more personal space